lupyuen/lupyuen.github.io/src/auto2.md

 Then our script halts with an error.

-Let's look at the implementation.
+Let's look at the implementation of the checkpoint.

 ## Checkpoint Charlie